codewars/docs/content/languages/c/authoring/memory-management-techniques.md

 ---
+title: Memory Management in C Kata
 kind: tutorial
-languages: [c]
-sidebar: "language:c"
 ---

-# Memory Management in C kata

 Unlike many modern, high-level languages, C does not manage memory automatically.
 Manual memory management is a very vast and complex topic, with many possible ways of achieving the goal depending on a specific case, caveats, and pitfalls.